 Major commercial development continued in the SR38/US84 and SR 119 / EG Miles Parkway corridor resulting in transportation impacts analysis and review for each proposed project.

-These projects were reviewed against past studies and the MTP to align intersections were possible and cause the new public infrastructure to meet standards.
+These projects were reviewed against past studies and the MTP to align intersections where possible and cause the new public infrastructure to meet standards.

-- Successfully completed EG Miles Parkway Corridor Study to alleviate development pressures on SR 119 / SR 196 / EG Miles Parkway - Additional projects were reviewed to ensure compliance with the requirements of the MTP. - Maintained records for all new land development permits and certificates of occupancy for use in SE data development and performance-based planning efforts. - Supported LCPC efforts to update zoning and development codes to include requirements for traffic impact analysis and mitigation measures.
+- Additional projects were reviewed to ensure compliance with the requirements of the MTP. - Maintained records for all new land development permits and certificates of occupancy for use in SE data development and performance-based planning efforts. - Supported LCPC efforts to update zoning and development codes to include requirements for traffic impact analysis and mitigation measures. - Supported Liberty County Comprehensive Plan update by participating in Committee meetings and providing technical data to inform future land use decisions.

-- Continue ongoing coordination of the land use planning activities of Liberty Consolidated Planning Commission with the comprehensive transportation planning activities of the MPO. - Continue to review site plans in conjunction with the development review process initiated by LCPC. - Perform enhanced analysis and coordination with planning partners for developments with perceived impacts to the HAMPO transportation network. - Support Liberty County Comprehensive Plan update by participating in Committee meetings and providing technical data to inform future landuse decisions.
+- Continue ongoing coordination of the land use planning activities of Liberty Consolidated Planning Commission with the comprehensive transportation planning activities of the MPO. - Continue to review site plans and traffic studies in conjunction with the development review process initiated by LCPC. - Perform enhanced analysis and coordination with planning partners for developments with perceived impacts to the HAMPO transportation network. - Continue to support Liberty County Comprehensive Plan update by participating in Committee meetings and providing technical transportation data to inform future land use decisions.

-- Traffic studies, reports and review comments based on development proposals - Updated land use data for GIS mapping - Liberty County Comprehensive Plan coordination summaries and data transmittals
+- Traffic studies, reports and review comments based on development proposals - Updated land use data for GIS mapping to assist in transportation planning efforts and transit system monitoring - Liberty County Comprehensive Plan coordination summaries and data transmittals